Phytochemical: Definition

 Phytochemicals are chemicals produced by plants through primary or secondary metabolism.
 They generally have biological activity in the plant host and play a role in plant growth or defense against competitors, pathogens, or predators.
 As components of plants, all individual phytochemicals make up the whole plant as it exists in nature.

 Phytochemicals are generally regarded as research compounds rather than essential nutrients because proof of their possible health effects has not been established yet.
-Phytochemicals under research can be classified into major categories, such as carotenoids and polyphenols, which include phenolic acids, flavonoids, stilbenes or lignans.
-Flavonoids can be further divided into groups based on their similar chemical structure, such as anthocyanins, flavones, flavanones, isoflavones, and flavanols.
+Phytochemicals under research may be classified into major categories, such as carotenoids and polyphenols, which include phenolic acids, flavonoids, stilbenes, or lignans.
+Flavonoids may be further divided into groups based on their similar chemical structure, such as anthocyanins, flavones, flavanones, isoflavones, and flavanols.
 Flavanols are further classified as catechins, epicatechins, and proanthocyanidins.
 In total, between 50,000 and 130,000 phytochemicals have been discovered.

 Phytochemists study phytochemicals by first extracting and isolating compounds from the origin plant, followed by defining their structure or testing in laboratory model systems, such as in vitro studies or in vivo studies using laboratory animals.
-Challenges in that field include isolating specific compounds and determining their structures, which are often complex, and identifying what specific phytochemical is primarily responsible for any given biological activity.
+Scientific challenges in that field include isolating specific compounds and determining their structures, which are often complex, and identifying what specific phytochemical is primarily responsible for any given biological activity.

 Further, upon consuming phytochemicals in a food entering the digestion process, the fate of individual phytochemicals in the body is unknown due to extensive metabolism in the gastrointestinal tract, producing smaller phytochemical metabolites with different biological properties from those of the parent compound, and with low bioavailability and rapid excretion.
 Other than for dietary fiber, no non-nutrient phytochemical has sufficient scientific evidence in humans for an approved health claim.